Fannon/search-bookmarks-history-and-tabs/README.md

   * If you start your query with `. `: only tabs will be searched.
   * If you start your query with `+ `: only history will be searched.
   * If you start your query with `- `: only bookmarks will be searched.
+  * If you start your query with `s `: only search engines will be proposed.
 * This extension works best if you avoid:
   * using `#` in bookmark titles that do not indicate a tag.
   * using `~` in bookmark folder names.